Breast Sensitivity

 Amanda Pasciucco, PhD, LMFT, CST

-Dr. Amanda Pasciucco, founder and owner of Life Coaching and Therapy, LLC, a Licensed Marriage and Family Therapist, and an AASECT Certified Sex Therapist and Continuing Education Provider has earned a clinical sexologist degree from the International Institute of Clinical Sexology (IICS).
-This is the highest possible academic degree to obtain in her field, and will enable her to best serve her clients and therapy team.
+Dr. Amanda Pasciucco, founder and owner of Life Coaching and Therapy, LLC, a Licensed Marriage and Family Therapist.
+And an AASECT Certified Sex Therapist and Continuing Education Provider has earned a clinical sexologist degree from the International Institute of Clinical Sexology (IICS).
+This is the highest possible academic degree to obtain in her field.
+And will enable her to best serve her clients and therapy team.

 She has developed innovative therapy programs and videos that get results for her clients.
-She has more than 15,000 client hours of experience and has helped many, even internationally, reignite their erotic spark after only a few sessions.
+She has more than 15,000 client hours of experience.
+And has helped many, even internationally, reignite their erotic spark after only a few sessions.

 “As I noticed more couples struggling with intimacy, I realized that it was important to build on the existing literature in the field in a different way,” says Pasciucco.